brianmcjilton/nnav/README.md

 ## ✨ Features

-- Single binary, no external services
+- Single binary, no dependencies
 - Collapsible directory tree of your notes
 - Supports `.md` and `.txt` files
 - Shows the first Markdown heading as a description
 - Vim-style keybindings (`h/j/k/l`, `q` to quit, etc.)
-- Opens the selected note in your editor (user configurable)
+- Opens the selected note in your editor
-- Config file at `~/.nnav` defines where your notes live:
+- Config file at `~/.nnav` defines notes dir and editor:

     notesdir=~/notes

-  Created automatically on first run if missing.
-Edit it to point to any directory you want.
+    editor=vim

+- Create and organize your own tree of directories and plain text/Markdown notes.
+No databases, no proprietary formats, no vendor lock-in — just files you control

 ---